BoiseState/CS390/lectures/lesson_plans.md

 Review relevant Recursion and Memoization concepts and enable students to gain whiteboarding experience with coding interview questions.

 ### Learning Objective
+Practice makes perfect.
+Create a realistic setup for students to be given a coding challenge with a marker and dry erase board.
+The more comfortable students become coding on the whiteboard, map out strategy, and communicate thoughts the hesitant they'll be at the interview.

 ### Pre-Class Preperation
 #### Instructor
 #### Students